denten-books/plain-text/2-chapter.md

 forms of literariness and textuality can take on the functions of Dante or Homer for others [@hirsch_literary_1968, 1-35].
 I am appropriately galvanized by Smith's fiery rhetoric, but must admit that not much has changed since the 1980s.
-Her compromise does not approach the very peculiarity of the question itself.
+The compromise does not approach the very peculiarity of the question itself.
 Must we value the object of our study?

 To understand the peculiarity of the question, try asking: Does an